What is Acoustic Neuroma?

 In some cases, treatment for acoustic neuroma is not recommended.
-Surgical interventions to remove the tumor sometimes cause complications or worsen symptoms, so doctors take the risks into consideration when deciding on the recommended course of treatment.
+Surgical interventions to remove the tumor sometimes cause complications or worsen symptoms, so doctors consider the risks when deciding on the recommended treatment course.
 In cases where the risk outweighs the potential benefits, doctors may recommend monitoring the condition instead of treating it immediately.

-Monitoring, rather than treatment, may be recommended in cases that include:
+Cases in which observation rather than treatment may be recommended include: